vahidkianfar/Cinnamon-Cinema-Movie-Theatre/README.md

 ### We have two kinds of Seats:
 1. Gold seat: User can choose Any Available seats.
-2. Silver Seats: Automatically assigned first available seats (maximum of 3 seats).
+2. Silver Seats (for the KATA) : Automatically assigned first available seats (maximum of 3 seats).

    ![](https://github.com/vahidkianfar/Cinnamon-Cinema-Movie-Theatre/blob/master/Cinnamon-Cinema-Movie-Theatre/Gif/CinnamonCinema.gif)